 What we concentrate on makes all the difference.
 Concentrating on the effects of gratitude, we can see how it makes us feel.
 We begin to see others as being ‘down and out.’
 Perhaps living in poverty or ‘those poor colleagues that have a scarcity mindset’ because somehow, we live on a different (read better) level than them.
 So, while we may be serving others, our internal, subconscious mindset is that I am better off than they are.
 We think I ‘get to’ help someone.

 Surface To Surface

-From the surface this doesn’t appear to be a big deal.
-In fact, you reading this right now, may think to yourself, this is way off.
+From the surface, this doesn’t appear to be a big deal.
+In fact, you reading this right now may think to yourself, this is way off.
 If that is you, then I implore you to read on.
-Looking at the surface, yes, we may be in a better position financially, mentally, physically than another person we are helping out and therefore they are humbly grateful for our gratitude towards someone with a need we can fill.
+Looking at the surface, yes, we may be in a better position financially, mentally, and physically than another person we are helping out and therefore they are humbly grateful for our gratitude towards someone with a need we can fill.

 Where Do You Stand?

 Gratitude works the same way.
-Living a lifestyle of gratitude verses living for the effects of a gratitude lifestyle will change your world.
+Living a lifestyle of gratitude versus living for the effects of a gratitude lifestyle will change your world.
 It has changed mine.

 International Educator, Speaker, Author, and Business Coach, Lori helps entrepreneurs and organizations focus on foundational tools needed for sustained success.
 As a Curriculum Designer and Business Professor, Lori has helped grow hundreds of organizations organically to build a true, long-lasting purpose.
 Lori has been featured on ABC, NBC, CBS, FOX, & various regional markets.
 She has authored / co-authored several books and works globally to support literacy, cancer research, young entrepreneurship, and military programs.
 Helping raise over three million dollars for literacy, Lori was awarded the Lifetime Presidential Service Award for her work.
 For more info visit www.lorimcneil.com.